 It’s not to hard imagine one of these popular voice assistants receiving some kind of visual upgrade, and perhaps one day the need for any kind of speaker or display could be negated entirely.
 But as we prepare for the first waves of bigger meta-versing to hit, smart speakers and displays could still be used as the gateways to visual assistance.

 Think of it like a Philips Hue hub.
 Sure, you can control various elements of your smart lights without the add-on network module, but many Hue users will account for the cost of this item upfront — simply because you can’t do everything you can do with a Hue system until you have one.
 The same could be true for the first years of metaverse assistants and smart hubs.
 Sure, you may be able to finally shake hands with Alexa, but you’ll still need an Echo Dot to do so.

 The next evolution of video and audio calls

 Smart home devices provide us with a number of ways to keep in touch with friends and family.
 The best part?
 In most cases, we don’t even have to step outside of our own homes.
-With features like Amazon’s Drop In and video calling with Google Hub and Facebook Portal hardware, smart home device owners can sit in front of an interactive display (some will even ) to have a fireside chat with Uncle Joe, Aunt Jane, or any other loved one.
+With features like Amazon’s Drop In and video calling with Google Hub and Facebook Portal hardware, smart home device owners can sit in front of an interactive display (some will even follow you around the room) to have a fireside chat with Uncle Joe, Aunt Jane, or any other loved one.